About Asset Catalogs

 Set viewer: View the individual image representations for the selected set.

-Set attributes inspector: Depending on what’s selected in the Set viewer, you can either edit a set’s name and supported devices, or view the properties of an image representation.
+Set Attributes inspector: Depending on what’s selected in the Set viewer, you can view and edit image attributes.
+Editable attributes include a set’s name, image types, template setting, and supported devices, size classes, and iOS versions.
+You can view the properties of an image including name, size, color space, as well as others.

 For all projects, individual images can be loaded using set names.

-For projects with a deployment target of iOS 7, Xcode compiles your asset catalogs into a runtime binary file format that reduces the download time for your app.
+For projects with a deployment target of at least iOS 7 or OS X 10.9, Xcode compiles your asset catalogs into a runtime binary file format that reduces the download time for your app.

 Each asset catalog in Xcode has a corresponding folder in the Finder, with an .xcassets extension, and subfolders for each set.
 Each set folder in turn contains its image representations, along with a